graezykev/dev-container/part-5.md

 ## Common Docker Compose File

-The most important thing to start is create a common `docker-compose.yml` in the path I put above, and define whatever projects you like as we did in [Part 3](./part-3.md#i-compose-configuration)
+The most important thing in the beginning is creating a common `docker-compose.yml` inside the root level's `.devcontainer` I put in the directory tree above, and define whatever projects you like as we did in [Part 3](./part-3.md#i-compose-configuration)

 ```yml
 services: